Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Discussion in the context of glass research

-This is also related to the difference between the thermal noise correlation length $\lambda$ and the characteristic length of collective dissipation $\tau$.
-The latter is related to structure and might become divergent while the former is still finite.
-This also suggests that while $\lambda$ should increase with $\psi$, the collective dissipation does not depend on the microscopic details of this process, but on $\lambda$ itself.
+This also points to an important characteristic of our model, i.e. the effect of arrest is practically separated from the evolution of $\lambda$ and $H(r)$.
+These magnitudes enter our FDR in self-contained manner, acting as the parameters for the mechanism of arrest.
+This is also reflected by the difference between $\lambda$ and the characteristic length of collective dissipation $\tau$.
+The latter comes from FDR and might become divergent independently from $\lambda$, which remains finite.
+While $\lambda$ is expected to increase with $\psi$, the collective dissipation apparently does not depend on the microscopic details of this process.
 Thus SCN acts as an intermediate \emph{cause} for the transition.
-This introduces a complementary perspective to the current advances in the determination of the characteristic length-scale for glass transition (i.e. Ref. \cite{bib:length}).
+This introduces a new perspective on the current advances in the determination of the characteristic length-scale for glass transition\cite{bib:length}.